uwetom/Principles-of-3D-Maya-tutorials/worksheet_5_lighting_and_rendering.md

 ![](images/worksheet_5/spot_light.png)

-- Render your scene to see how it looks.
+- Render your scene again to see how it looks.

 ## Render Settings